khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 5. **Turn off the old code altogether when the time comes :**
     Once all the functionalities are moved to the new system, turn off or remove the old code.

+#### 7. Testing in Conjunction with Refactoring

+Tests, particularly unit tests, are crucial when refactoring.
+They act as a safety net, ensuring that the refactoring process does not introduce regressions or break existing functionality.

+We already mentioned that refactoring doesn't change the functionality of your code.
+This comes handy when running tests, because they should work after refactoring too.
+This is why I only start to refactor my code, when there are tests.
+They will assure that I don't unintentionally change the behaviour of my code.
+So don't forget to write tests or even go TDD.
 ### Techniques for Refactoring PHP Code

 Several techniques can be applied to refactor PHP code.
 Some of the most common methods include: